yourlabs/ryzom/README.md

 Server Side Rendering:
   - the first HTTP request should return a full HTML page
   - all links should be 'a' tag that have no effect on current location

-Automatic websocket reconnection and page reloading on success

 Change the way methods works, maybe by importing a dict and assigning funcptr to method name